Quanbing-Luo/ImprovedMesh-2D/README.md

-**Notice:** The source code does not provide the intermediate mesh data and final mesh data.
+**Notice:** The source code does not provide the intermediate data and final mesh data.
 You should generate these data step by step.
 There is a Figure.m program in each program directory to draw the figure of generated data.